Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learning Through Training

-Teaching a dog is not easy, and some owners are unable, for multiple reasons, to schedule the time to work with their pets.
+Teaching a dog is not easy, though, and some owners are unable, for multiple reasons, to schedule the time to work with their pets.
 If a dog jumps on an antique chair or another forbidden object, it may take weeks or longer before the animal understands it’s off-limits.
 When you say “stop” or “leave” before the dog jumps and provide a reward for resisting the urge, the canine will eventually equate the treat to good behavior.
+The dog must also be conditioned to remain in an alternative lounging area designated to them.

-Correctly an action the moment it occurs is not possible for everyone, but owners who are too busy for training should not be frightened by the cost of professional training sessions.
-Training through repetition is essential, and expert trainers have the experience, patience, and time to correct bad behavior and improve the bond between the owner and pet.
+Correcting an action the moment it occurs is not possible for everyone, but owners who are too busy for training should not be put off by the cost of professional training sessions.
+Training through repetition is essential, and expert trainers have the experience, patience, and time to correct bad behavior and improve the quality of life for both the owner and the pet.

 labradoodle dog and woman owner at the park